OlofHarrysson/sticker/markdown/voice.md

 </div>

 #### Prepare Media for Butler
-- Import the footage containing Butler commands into its own event in Final Cut
+- Import the footage containing Butler commands into its own event in Final Cut.
 - Select the event and press <kbd>File</kbd> &rarr; <kbd>Export XML</kbd> from the Final Cut menu.
 Choose a name and save the file into the input_xml folder located in the butler project.